rant95/rant95.github.io/index.md

 ## Welcome to Personal Page

-You can folow me [on GitHub](https://github.com/rant95/) to explore my projects.
+You can follow me [on GitHub](https://github.com/rant95/) to explore my projects.

 I have an another website [personal website](http://zarius.free.fr/).